MileHacker Logo

 The national dish, made from steamed semolina grains served with stewed vegetables and meat (lamb, chicken, or beef) in a rich broth.

-Find it in most authentic restaurants.
+It's found in most traditional restaurants.

 Chorba